gnomad-cloud/qa-core/README.md

 To specify a runtime configuration for your features, type:

-	$ QA Shield --config ./my-context.json
+	$ QA-Engine --config ./my-context.json

-By default, QA Shield will try to load a configuration file called "QA Shield.json" from your current directory.
+By default, QA-Engine will try to load a configuration file called "QA-Engine.json" from your current directory.

 If no file is found, then sensible default values are defined.